Ontario Student Assistance Program (OSAP)

 - Please wait until the OSAP payment has been applied to your Queen’s SOLUS student account before making an online payment for any remaining balance of fees outstanding (if applicable).
 Log onto your OSAP account at Ontario.ca/osap and view your Funding Summary for details of what is being redirected to Queen’s, or you can review your Account Activity on SOLUS

 Students may choose to receive only the grant(s) for which they are eligible and decline the Canada-Ontario Integrated Student Loan.
 This option is available only for students completing an OSAP Application for Full-Time Students.
-Contact the Student Awards Office for information on the option to decline your OSAP loans.
+Contact the Financial Aid and Awards Office for information on the option to decline your OSAP loans.

 You may be eligible to pursue the options in the OSAP Appeals guide, below, to maximize your OSAP funding.